 - Make sure floors are protected as you move furniture out of your current residence.

 - Keep a first aid kit in the car or in a bag with supplies for children and pets.

 - Make note and take photos of any damage.
 Walk through your old residence with your landlord if they’re available.

 - Savor the last few hours in your old home, and look forward to your new chapter.

-Want to make your transition between homes go smoother?
+Need to store your items while moving cross country?
 Extra Space Storage has conveniently located storage facilities throughout the nation.
 Find a storage unit near you!